 - Post-Concussion Syndrome – After a concussion, symptoms like vertigo can continue on for months or even years.

-An Underlying Cause of Vertigo with a Simple Solution
+Underlying Cause of All Types of Vertigo & a Simple Solution

 Many of the vertigo types above go back to the same issue, a head or neck injury.
 When a person experiences whiplash, a concussion, or another head or neck injury, upper cervical misalignments are common.
 This can lead to vertigo symptoms.
 Thus, it becomes clear that such a misalignment can be behind many of the conditions noted above.